LuaLS/luarocks-build-addon/README.md

 -   **LLSADDON_LUARCPATH** (`;`-separated paths) - a list of paths indicating which `.luarc.json`-style files to modify when installing the addon.
 -   **LLSADDON_VSCSETTINGSPATH** (`;`-separated paths) - a list of paths indicating which `.vscode/settings.json`-style files to modify when installing the addon.
     -   If at least one of the above variables is set to `""` or `";"` and the other is unset, no config files will be modified by the build process.
+    -   This is useful for creating VSCode settings files if they don't exist, since `.luarc.json` usually takes priority.
 -   **LLSADDON_ABSPATH** (boolean) - If defined as none of `"false"`, `"no"`, `"off"` or `"0"`, indicates any paths added to the config file should be absolute paths, rather than relative ones.

 ## Usage for Addon Developers